18F/18f.gsa.gov/_posts/2020-02-20-areas-for-growth-part-1-cad.md

 the appreciation for the first time.
 In contrast to CAF, CAD is not triggered by a farewell but offers appreciation in the moment.

-At 18F, we practice CAD with each other.
 Even though some of our term-limited employees will be leaving this year, when we offer farewell appreciation, it will not be cumulative or a surprise.
 It will be another expression of how we already regularly appreciate them.